Q (drag queen)

-Q (born August 22, 1996) is the stage name of Robert Severson, an American drag performer competing on season 16 of RuPaul's Drag Race.
+Q (born August 22, 1996) is the stage name of Robert Severson, an American drag performer who competed on season 16 of RuPaul's Drag Race.
+In 2026, He competed on season 22 of Project Runway.

 Career

 Q competed on season 16 of RuPaul's Drag Race.
 Her looks are self-made, and she has created costumes for other Drag Race contestants.
 On the show, Q revealed that she is HIV positive.

 Personal life

 Severson is from Emporia, Kansas and resides in Kansas City, Missouri.
 He graduated from Emporia High School in 2014.
 He then began studying pharmacy at the University of Kansas graduating with a theatre arts degree, giving the graduation speech.